Digital Nomad Life in Schoorl, The Netherlands

 We asked people in Schoorl if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Schoorl, it's important to avoid discussing personal matters with people you've just met, as Dutch people value their privacy.
 Avoid being late for appointments or meetings, as punctuality is highly valued in Dutch culture.
 Do not use first names unless invited to do so, as it is considered impolite.
 Avoid making loud noises or speaking loudly in public places, as the Dutch appreciate quiet and calm environments.
 Do not assume everyone speaks English, even though many Dutch people are multilingual.
 It's polite to ask if they speak English before starting a conversation.
 Avoid discussing controversial topics such as politics and religion unless you know the person well.
 Do not leave food on your plate when invited to someone's home for a meal, as it can be seen as wasteful or that you didn't enjoy the meal.
 Avoid interrupting people while they are speaking, as it is considered rude.
 Do not expect service staff to be overly friendly or attentive, as the Dutch value efficiency over friendliness in service industries.
 Avoid tipping excessively, as service charge is usually included in the bill.
 However, it is customary to round up to the nearest euro.
 Do not litter, as the Dutch take pride in their clean and well-maintained public spaces.
-Avoid walking on bike lanes, as cycling is a major mode of transportation in the Netherlands and bike lanes are strictly for cyclists," said one person in Schoorl.
+Avoid walking on bike lanes, as cycling is a major mode of transportation in the Netherlands and bike lanes are strictly for cyclists," remarked one member in Schoorl.

 About the Author